 - Test Performance (Slow Test Analysis) Profile

 Here you can also explore the Performance Continuity Engineering Framework.
-This simple framework demonstrates how the analytic data, insights, and performance profiling information available in Gradle Enterprise can be used to achieve high levels of performance continuity.
+This simple framework demonstrates how the analytic data, insights, and performance profiling information available in Develocity can be used to achieve high levels of performance continuity.
 It provides a taxonomy of performance continuity problem types and sources you can use to reason about, analyze and address the systemic root causes of common performance bottlenecks and continuity challenges.

 For a more in-depth discussion of these topics, please download the Developer Productivity Engineering Handbook, written by Hans Dockter, et al.